geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 It just had the log taken.
 Oh, no.

 ##### **Nimlgen** [[01:03:24](https://www.youtube.com/watch?v=_mJIF112c5k&t=3804)]
 Oh, now it's fixed?
 I just need to run that script next time?
-I mean, it looks like it was just a .
+I mean, it looks like it was just a.

 ##### **Nimlgen** [[01:03:36](https://www.youtube.com/watch?v=_mJIF112c5k&t=3816)]
 Yeah.
 So there was a style pit.
 And we see this from time to time on the right as well.
 But on the right, we have a script to kill selling pits.
 And sometimes it helps.
 But I don't know.
 I mean, ideally, GitHub runner should just kill all the child pits.
 But it doesn't do that.
 I know.